dasher-project/dasher-web/readme.md

 -   More use of Piece.toggle in zoombox.js module.
 -   Review "element" vs "node" in variable and function names.
--   Add UI by which Pointer tunable parameters can be set:

-    -   multiplierLeftRight
-    -   multiplierUpDown

 Notes for developers
 ====================